 We are developing a beautiful seven hectare campus for Harkaway Hills College in semi rural Narre Warren North, seven minutes from the Monash.
 We receive capital grants from the Commonwealth government to assist with permanent buildings.
 In 2018 we complete our first permanent classroom block, and commence stage 1 of our final chapel.
 A second permanent classroom block will commence in 2019.

 Religious education aims to give the students a deep knowledge of the Catholic faith as the basis for love of God and service to others.
 Students are encouraged to practise their faith with freedom and conviction.
 In the youngest classes we are utilising the SALT approach.
-The chaplain of the College who is a priest of Opus Dei, Fr Tom Gibson, celebrates Holy Mass at the College each fortnight in 2018, and offers the Sacrament of Reconciliation weekly.
+The chaplain of the College who is a priest of Opus Dei, Fr Tom Gibson, will celebrate Holy Mass at the College each week in 2019.
+The Sacrament of Reconciliation is also available before and after Mass.
 Parents are most welcome.